GonzalezBiodiversityLab/HSMs_KBAs_Canada/README.md

 To do that, we first evaluated habitat suitability models relating species presence-only data sets and predictor variables, using the  <a href="https://www.sciencedirect.com/science/article/pii/S030438000500267X" target="_blank">Maxent algorithm</a>  implemented in the  ENMeval v.2.0.0 package (<a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.13628?campaign=woletoc" target="_blank">Kass et al 2021</a>) in R. Then, we used cluster analysis to identify discrete polygons containing most of the high suitable areas.

 ## Structure of this report
+**Master document**: In this document you will find five sections:

-**Master document**: copy and paste this link in a new window https://quebio.ca/kba/MAcro_KBAs_HSMs_Sites_Canada.html In this document you will find five sections:
+Please copy and paste this link in a new window https://quebio.ca/kba/MAcro_KBAs_HSMs_Sites_Canada.html

 - Overview
 - Workflow
 - Results (sumamrize below)